-Milonga Popular – 21:00-? (with a practica before) – mostly classical – Freudenzimmer, Mehringdamm 61, Backyard, Kreuzberg – Few places had such an huge impact on the Berlin Tango scene as Milonga Popular.
+Milonga Popular – 21:00-? (with a practica before) – mostly classical – Freudenzimmer, Mehringdamm 61, Backyard, Kreuzberg – Few places had such a huge impact on the Berlin Tango scene as Milonga Popular.
 Organized by the Tango Kollektiv it is probably the milonga with the youngest crowd in Berlin.
 The atmosphere is very vibrant and it feels like half of the crowd is new every time, so don’t expect the highest dancing level on average (and be prepared to be bumped into quite a bit).
 But there are normally a few good dancers hidden in the crowd.
-After 1 a.m. it slowly transitions into a full fledged party, with some Tangos mixed in later on, too.
+After 1 a.m. it slowly transitions into a full-fledged party, with some Tangos mixed in later on, too.
 Watch out, the floor is sometimes very sticky, as it’s a normal club on the weekends.
 The music is normally classical tangos, with more modern orchestras mixed in, and a general bias for dramatic songs, but it depends heavily on the DJ playing that night.
-Also it’s common that they play the cortinas to the end of the song and people will dance to them.
-If you look for more infos on Tango Kollektiv, visit their Facebook Group.
+Commonly, they play the Cortinas to the end of the song and people will dance to them.
+If you look for more information on Tango Kollektiv, visit their Facebook Group.
 It’s kind of a secret society.

 Berlinos Aires – 20:00-01:00 – classical – CURRENTLY ON HIATUS (Until March 2020 – Berlinos Aires is a classical milonga, that changed places a few times.
 They are currently on hiatus until March 2020.
 Check their Facebook group for current information.